 - ½ teaspoon celery seeds

-Combine all ingredients in a medium saucepan and bring to a boil.
+- Combine all ingredients in a medium saucepan over medium heat and bring to a boil.

-Reduce the heat to a simmer and cook for 10-15 minutes.
+- Reduce the heat to low and simmer for 10-15 minutes.